 In fact, I’ll go a step further: if I could order anything from Le Cellier’s menu or a full-sized portion of the salmon topped with that whisky glaze, with the tourtiere as an appetizer, and the Maple Bûche de Noël for dessert, I’d choose the latter.
 The items at the Yukon Holiday Kitchen are tastier and more “Signature” quality than at least half of Le Cellier’s menu…

-Here’s what’s on the food menu at the Yukon (Canada) Holiday Kitchen for 2018:
+Here’s what’s on the food menu at the Yukon (Canada) Holiday Kitchen:

 Seared Salmon with Crown Maple Whisky Glaze, Parsnip Silk, Apple Chutney and Hazelnut Croquant